 top of page

-Welcome to my blog.
+Welcome to Anne's blog.

 I am an AASECT Certified Sex Therapist that has been in private practice for 8 years treating adults with sexual concerns.
 I'm here to tell y'all why I think Sex Therapy Intensives are the way of the future of Sex Therapy treatment.